s-opitz/eisenstein_series/README.md

 Installation
 ============

--  A) On your own computer which has sage and git installed:
+-  A) On your own computer which has sage (we recommend version 8.1) and git installed (see dependencies below):

    Go to the directory where you would like to download the repository to.